 Do you have a passion for numbers, analysis, and theory?
 Consider majoring in mathematics.
 This degree provides students with excellent quantitative and analytical skills, and a math degree is the perfect stepping stone for a countless number of careers.
 Mathematics, with its origins in algebra and geometry, has continued to grow in numerous directions including probability, statistics, numerical analysis, decision making, cryptography, finance, and more.
-It is the foundation for science, engineering, and physics—ultimately, math explains the world.
-Students can emphasize in Computation (BA/BS) or Statistics (BA/BS).
+It is the foundation for much of science, engineering, and computing.
+Students can emphasize in Computation or Statistics.

 The Student Experience